This version supports English. Please read the following instructions:

 - Most nouns and verbs are (still) not inflected -

 Look for the most simple expressions first.
 For example,

 "I go house", instead of "

-correct inflection of "go" (1st person, past tense) and "house" (accusative).
+correct inflection of "go" (1st person, past tense) and "house" (accusative):

-You can read more about our projects:
+You can read more on Indo-European reconstruction:

 Indo-European Languages •